ee-minikube/hello/README.md

 ### Dockerfile

 View the Dockerfile with your favourite editor Dockerfile.
-It builds the Golang helloworld app in debian stretch docker container and deploys to latest alpine - with a google gcr tag push latest to gcr. gcr has scanning on it and will show any vuneralbilities.
-Note you can also deploy to your own  docker hub registry.
+It builds the Golang helloworld app in debian stretch docker container and deploys to latest alpine - then pushes to local registry running on port 5000.

 ```bash
 FROM golang:1.13.6-stretch as builder